Jonathan Trott: 2011

-He made scores of 23 and 39 in the first two ODI internationals between the two sides.
+He made scores of 23 and 39 in the first two ODI internationals between the two teams.
 This left the series poised at 1–1 after England won the first game and Sri Lanka the second.
 England lost the third ODI by 6 wickets, with Trott making just two.
 He was not required to bat in the next match of the series as England romped to a ten wicket victory.
 He made 72 in the final match of the series as England won by 16 runs to win the series 3–2.

 Trott starred in the 4–0 Test series victory over India which took England to the world No.1 spot.
 Trott hit 70 in the first match as England won by 196 runs.
 Trott picked up an injury in the second Test, and batted at No.7 in the second innings.
 The injury ruled Trott out of the third test, which England won, meaning that after the series they would become the world's best Test Team.
 Trott was unable to take part in the fourth test due to the injury, with the selectors not willing to risk him with the series already won.
 Trott made his return form injury in the third ODI international, making 11.
 In the final ODI he made 63 to guide England to victory and give them an impressive 3–0 series win.